Creating a WebSphere Commerce instance

 Before you begin

-• Ensure that you are familiar with the concept of a WebSphere Commerce instance.
+• Ensure that you understand the concept of an WebSphere Commerce instance.

 • Determine whether you want to have multiple instances and plan accordingly.